Trickym/greythr-timeout-calculator/README.md

 # Greythr Timeout Calculator

 Greythr Timeout Calculator is a specialized Chrome extension crafted to streamline employee outtime calculation within Greythr, optimizing the workforce management process.
-It can be used by K12 Techno Services Pvt.
-Ltd. employees only.
+It can be used only by the employees of the companies that uses Greythr HRMS.

 ## Features